How to relieve menstrual pain?

 Cannabidiol, one of the many cannabinoids from the Cannabis plant, influences the endocannabinoid system.
 To learn more about the effect of CBD on the endocannabinoid system click here

-CBD would be able to interact with the transmitters of this system and thus act on our psychological and physiological activity.
+CBD may be able to interact with the transmitters of this system and thus act on our psychological and physiological activity.

 CBD can have beneficial effects on health!
-Indeed, its effectiveness in reducing inflammation and acting on the messages responsible for pain are the main reasons why many women adopt CBD infused oils to relieve them during their menstruation.
+Indeed, its effectiveness in reducing inflammation and acting on the transmitters responsible for pain are one of the main reasons why many women adopt CBD-infused oils to help relieve them during their menstruation.

 How does it reduce pain?